 Similar to furnaces, some air conditioners may be oversized, especially in hotter climates where air conditioning is critical for extreme temperatures in the summer.
 The problem is that oversizing your air conditioner can increase wear as the compressor cycles on and off for single stage cooling systems.
 It can also lower humidity too much, leaving your home dry and uncomfortable.
 Added to that is the higher initial cost and energy use for a unit that is bigger than it needs to be.

 There’s no question that much thought needs to go into choosing the right equipment for your home.
-If your HVAC system isn't performing despite proper repair and replacement, give us a call and we can assess the design to help you deal with those issues.
+If your HVAC system isn't performing despite proper repair and replacement, give us a call or contact us online and we can assess the design to help you deal with those issues.